 A time-waster who wastes an hour every day is wasting 20 hours in a month (given five-day work) and 140 hours in a year.
 That must be more than 17 days of wasted productivity.

-3. Make training creative and easy to understand.
+3. Make training practical and relevant.

 There are a lot of training materials that are published for businesses that are just simply boring.
-They are dull and uninteresting and are completely incapable of keeping the attention of people.

 If you are to handle the training yourself, personalize your material.
 Sell the benefits to them by using concrete examples.
 Get to the point.
 Your participants must appreciate how your company is investing in their personal and professional growth.